ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped" "800" /%}}

-Webb's Consolidated Directory of Staten Island from 1886 lists Barlett Brown’s store, referencing the residence at 114 Broadway that was mentioned in his obituary, as well as a reference to the home on State Street "near" Castleton Avenue:
+Webb's Consolidated Directory of Staten Island from 1886 lists Barlett Brown’s store, referencing 114 Broadway, the address mentioned in his obituary,  as well as a reference to the home on State Street "near" Castleton Avenue:

 {{% fig "staten-island/1886-staten-island-directory-p117" "500" /%}}